yingkaisha/homework/README.md

 # Homework

-A collection of my homework and practices in UBC, EOAS graduate-level courses.
-Effective in 2015-2017.
+A collection of my homework and projects in the graduate-level courses of EOAS, UBC.
+Effective in 2015-2018.

 # Overview